rthombs/xtdfet/README.md

 # 5. Examples

-A U.S. state-level dataset consisting of annual observations of fossil fuel energy consumption per capita, average personal income, and the % of energy consumption from renewable energyfrom 1995 to 2018 can be downloaded here.
+A U.S. state-level dataset consisting of annual observations of fossil fuel energy consumption per capita, average personal income, and the % of energy consumption from renewable energy from 1995 to 2018 can be downloaded here.
 The examples below are based on this dataset, with the variable of interest being the % of energy consumption from renewable energy (lnrenper).

 ## 5.1 Specifying the Lag Structure